 Make Brushing Time Easy with Canna-Pet CBD

 Some pooches simply cannot sit still during brushing, and with all their jitters, it can be difficult to instill a positive brushing regime.
-Canna-Pet provides CBD treats and capsules to help your dog relax when it’s time to get groomed.
+Canna-Pet provides the best CBD for Pets to help your dog relax when it’s time to get groomed.

 Canna-Pet CBD is safe, natural, and veterinary-approved.
 Our complete CBD products are the first and only whole-plant organic hemp extracts designed for pets.
 Try out our CBD treats during grooming time to ease your dog’s nervousness and keep them calm and relaxed—even if there are a few snags along the way.